History of Thailand (2001–present): 2019 parliament and 2020 protests

-Several new parties emerged to contest the 2019 election, including the pro-Prayut Palang Pracharath Party, and the liberal, anti-junta Future Forward Party led by multimillionaire businessman Thanathorn Juangroongruangkit.
+Several new parties emerged to contest the 2019 election, including the pro-Prayut Palang Pracharath Party, and the liberal, anti-junta Future Forward Party led by Thanathorn Juangroongruangkit.
 The constitution's provision that also included the junta-appointed Senate in the parliamentary vote for prime minister led to the Palang Pracharath–led coalition successfully installing Prayut as prime minister in June.
 Meanwhile, Future Forward, which had found success mobilizing support from young people and became the most vocal among the opposition, found itself the target of technicality-based petitions, and the Constitutional Court ruled in February 2020 that a loan the party received from Thanathorn was illegal, dissolving the party.

 The ruling was met by student protests in university campuses all over the country, which subsided due to the COVID-19 pandemic.
 The protests resumed in July and developed into a sustained movement against the military-dominated government and human rights violations, with several large demonstrations, some of which also included public criticisms of the monarchy.
 Several protest groups emerged, most prominently the Free People group, who demanded the resignation of the cabinet, dissolution of parliament, and drafting of a new constitution.

 On 3 August, two student groups publicly raised demands to reform the monarchy, breaking a long taboo of publicly criticising the monarchy.
 A week later, ten demands for monarchy reform were declared.
 A 19 September rally saw 20,000–100,000 protesters and has been described as an open challenge to King Vajiralongkorn.
 A government decision to delay voting on a constitutional amendment in late September fuelled nearly unprecedented public republican sentiment.
 Following mass protests on 14 October, a "severe" state of emergency was declared in Bangkok during 15–22 October, citing the alleged blocking of a royal motorcade.
 Emergency powers were extended to the authorities on top of those already given by the Emergency Decree since March.
 Protests continued despite the ban, prompting a crackdown by police on 16 October using water cannons.